Violet88github/silverstripe-shortcodable/README.md

     - MyViewableData
 ```

+Shortcodable classes may be namespaced, but at the moment using duplicate class names in different namespaces is not supported and may lead to unexpected results.
+This is a known issue and will be addressed in a future release.

 ### Parsing Shortcodes

 In order to be able to parse the shortcodes, the `parse_shortcode` method must be available in the class.
 This method should return the HTML that will replace the shortcode in the frontend.